“How to Build a T-Bucket Hot Rod Roadster for Under $3000: kickin’ it old skool”

 - Windshield: Again, save big bucks by constructing your own custom T-bucket windshield frame that can be polished to a chrome-like finish.
 Make your own windshield support rods and give them a low-buck chrome effect.
 Rear view mirror and windshield wiper considerations included.

-- Suppliers: Sure, you can find most suppliers you’ll need on the Internet today, but here are a few sources for some of the T-bucket build components you either can’t find in a junkyard, make yourself, or purchase locally.
+- Suppliers: A few sources for some of the T-bucket build components you either can’t find in a junkyard, make yourself, or purchase locally.

 - Epilogue, Titling your T-Bucket: Not legal advice, but some words of experience on how to most quickly and economically figure out this vital step to getting your T-bucket on the road.